 About IPv4 Address Conversion

-- Batch conversion for multiple IP addresses
+- Batch mode for converting multiple addresses at once

-- Network class identification and analysis
+- Network class and private/public/reserved identification

 IPv4 Address Formats